bhumika-aga/Mail-Order-Pharmacy/render-manual-deployment.md

-# MediFlow Manual Deployment - Alternative Method 🏥
+# MediFlow Manual Deployment - Enterprise Control Method 🏥

-**Note**: For most users, we recommend the [Quick Deploy Guide](QUICK_DEPLOY.md).
-Use this manual method if you need more control over the deployment process.
+**Note**: For quick deployment, we recommend the [Quick Deploy Guide](QUICK_DEPLOY.md).
+Use this manual method when you need granular control over the deployment process or troubleshooting specific services.

-Complete step-by-step manual deployment guide for MediFlow on Render.com's free tier with optimized configuration for performance and cost-efficiency.
+Comprehensive step-by-step manual deployment guide for MediFlow on Render.com's free tier with enterprise-grade optimization for performance, security, and cost-efficiency.

 ## Step 1: Create PostgreSQL Database